Acast: History

-In March 2022, Acast announced that they would be discontinuing their podcast client app.
+In March 2022, Acast announced that they would discontinue their podcast client app.
 The company cited its decreased importance as a source of user data and their preference for platform-independence in the decision.

 In July 2022, Acast signed an agreement to acquire Podchaser, a platform-agnostic podcast database with user reviews, for $27 million by August 2022.

 In August 2022, Acast was ranked #2 in Podtrac's ranking of ad sales networks for podcasts in the US.

 In November 2022, Acast entered into a partnership with Amazon.
-Through the agreement Amazon Music bought all advertising space for thousands of Acast's podcasts, meaning Amazon customers can listen to those shows ad-free, opening up a new revenue channel for the company and broadens the revenue stream for creators.
+Through the agreement Amazon Music bought all advertising space for thousands of Acast's podcasts, allowing Amazon customers to listen to those shows ad-free.

+In February 2024, RadioPublic announced their app would close permanently at the end of March.
+After that date, RadioPublic show links began redirecting to the same shows on Podchaser.

+In December 2024, Acast acquired creative production house Wonder Media Network.